-If you have ever wondered what notaries public in BC do, you are not alone!
-Our notaries at Letourneau Notary Corp are happy to explain the responsibilities of notaries public in British Columbia.
+If you have ever wondered what a notary public in BC does, you are not alone!
+Jane Letourneau at Letourneau Notary Corp is happy to explain the responsibilities of notaries public in British Columbia.

 Firstly, a notary is not a lawyer.
-Notaries are not directly involved with contentious areas of law, such as personal injury, family law, or criminal law
+A notary is not directly involved with contentious areas of law, such as personal injury, family law, or criminal law.

-Notaries public in British Columbia are authorized to offer services in two areas of law: planning documents and real estate transactions.
-As we focus on these two areas of law, we become highly experienced in them and strive to provide efficient and knowledgeable services to the general public.
-We are also continually upgrading our knowledge as being up to date with our practice is of high importance to us.
+Jane Letourneau in British Columbia is authorized to offer services in two areas of law: planning documents and real estate transactions.
+As she focuses on these two areas of law, she is highly experienced in them and strives to provide efficient and knowledgeable services to the general public.
+She is also continually upgrading her knowledge so it is up to date with practice being of huge importance to her.

-Notaries also assist in matters like power of attorney and representation agreements, witness affidavits, will preparation, and statutory declarations.
-A notary can provide effective and efficient service when it comes to dealing with these procedures, and can reduce expense, complications, and delays as well as conflict and misunderstanding.
+Jane Letourneau also assists in matters like power of attorney and representation agreements, witness affidavits, will preparation, and statutory declarations.
+She can provide effective and efficient service when it comes to dealing with these procedures, and can reduce expense, complications, and delays as well as conflict and misunderstanding.

 What is a Power of Attorney?